imzbf/md-editor-v3/public/doc-en-US.md

 - **type**: `string`
 - **default**: `'md-editor-v3'`

-  Editor id, also the html id, it is used when there are two or more editor and server render.
+  Editor's id, also the html id, it is used when there are two or more editor and server render.

 ### 🤏 tabWidth